 Duchess Isabel had never met Queen Joan of Scotland but the two women were almost certainly in contact with one another through intermediaries.
 Shortly after Queen Joan died in 1445, there were discussions of a possible marriage of Joan’s son, King James II of Scotland and Mary of Guelders.
 In June 1446, James II had an ambassador in the area and in July, a Scottish and a Burgundian envoy travelled to see ‘the maiden of Guelders’ who probably was with her parents.
 About the same time, Princess Catherine died but Mary stayed at Brussels, most likely in attendance on the Duchess herself.
 In 1447, Mary’s father called together his leading subjects to discuss the potential marriage of his daughter and King James.
 In 1448, King James wrote to King Charles VII in France, renewing the “Auld Alliance” and asking for advice on a possible bride.
 Charles wrote back suggesting James look to the Burgundian court for a bride, most likely knowing in advance Mary was the choice.

 On April 1, 1449, a marriage contract was finalized.
 Scotland, Burgundy and Guelders agreed to look out for each other’s interests and would assist each other against all enemies.
 Scotland was given significant trading privileges, Duke Philip agreed to pay a dowry and Duchess Isabel paid for Mary’s trousseau.
-Mary and her entourage sailed for Scotland on June 9, 1449.
+Mary and her entourage sailed for Scotland on June 12, 1449.
 She arrived within a week and came ashore at Leith on June 18.
 James and Mary’s wedding took place on July 3, 1449 at Holyrood Abbey in Edinburgh.
 After the wedding mass, Mary was taken and dressed in purple robes.
 She was then anointed and crowned Queen.
+This was followed by an enormous feast.

 James was nineteen at the time of his marriage and led by the regency of Sir Alexander Livingston and his family.
 Livingston had arrested and imprisoned James’ mother in 1439 in a power grab and James never forgot this.
 Once James was married and had established ties with Burgundy and France, he felt secure and confident enough to start freeing himself from the regency and ruling in his own right.
 He also needed cash to pay for Mary’s jointure.
 It has been suggested Mary may have urged him to move against Livingston but we will never really know.
 James had Livingston and some of his family members arrested and a couple of them were executed.
 He made their lands and possessions forfeit to the crown.
 A day after the executions, Mary’s jointure was finalized and she received several castles and incomes.
 By January of 1450, Mary was pregnant.